whentotrade/WTT.CoinApiDataFeed/README.md

 # CoinAPI.io WhenToTrade Datafeed
-Datafeed source library for the CoinAPI.io integration to use with WhenToTrade Charting and Cycles platform
+Datafeed source library for the CoinAPI.io integration to use with WhenToTrade Charting and Cycle analysis platform

 ### Setup
 - Requires a free API key from CoinAPI.io